 Licensing and certification guidelines for psychologists vary by state; be sure to check the guidelines for the region in which you plan to study.

 What career paths can I take in school psychology?

 As a school psychologist, you can work in various school environments, from elementary through higher education.
 You can work in state, local and private schools, colleges, universities and professional schools, and vocational schools.
 If you prefer to work with a specific population, such as those with disabilities, or with a specific age group, there are many opportunities to specialize.

 If you’d like to seek more education after earning your master’s and working as a school psychologist, you can pursue a doctoral degree in psychology, whether it’s a PhD or a PsyD.
 This will require a time commitment of an additional five to seven years, and will broaden your employment opportunities to include academic research, consulting and more.

 Learn about Pay and Job Projections for school psychologists.

 If you’d like to study human behavior and work with people in a hands-on environment, but aren’t sure school psychology is for you, there are many similar career paths to consider.
-They include school counseling, mental health counseling, psychiatry, social work, sociology and teaching.
+They include school counseling, educational therapist, mental health counseling, psychiatry, social work, sociology and teaching.